ghj1040110333/flowable-engine/README.md

 The distribution contains most of the sources as jar files.
 The source code of Flowable can be found on https://github.com/flowable/flowable-engine.

-### JDK 17+
+### JDK 8+

-Flowable V7 runs on a Java higher than or equal to version 17.
-Use the JDK packaged with your Linux distribution or go to [adoptium.net](https://adoptium.net/) and click on the *Latest LTS Release* button.
+Flowable runs on a JDK higher than or equal to version 8.
+Use the JDK packaged with your Linux distribution or go to https://adoptopenjdk.net and click on button "Latest release".
 There are installation instructions on that page as well.
-To verify that your installation was successful, run `java -version` on the command line.
+To verify that your installation was successful, run "java -version" on the command line.
 That should print the installed version of your JDK.

-[Flowable V6](https://github.com/flowable/flowable-engine/tree/flowable6.x) is still maintained and supports Java 8+.

-### Flowable Design

-Flowable offers a free to use Flowable Cloud Design application, which you can use to model CMMN, BPMN, DMN and other model types.
-You can register via the Flowable account registration page to get started https://www.flowable.com/account/open-source.

 ### Contributing